How to use event reminders: 10 steps and pro tips to maximize attendance [2024]

 • Event with special instructions: Highlights any particular requirements or preparations, such as a retreat or conference.

-• Countdown reminder: Creates a sense of anticipation and ensures your event does not slip your attendees minds!
+• Countdown reminder: This creates a sense of anticipation and ensures your event does not slip your attendee's minds!

 • Personalized reminders: Tailors the email to the recipient's interests or previous interactions, such as perks or discount tickets for friends based on past attendance.

-• Pre-event survey: Engages attendees by inviting them to let you know what they want to see at your event.
+• Pre-event survey: Engage attendees by inviting them to let you know what they want to see at your event.

 Why use event reminder emails?

-In a nutshell, event reminder emails serve as a powerful tool to keep your event top of mind for attendees, provide valuable information, and encourage participation.
+In a nutshell, event reminder emails serve as a powerful tool to keep your event at the forefront of attendees' minds, provide valuable information, and encourage participation.
 Whilst no one wants to be bombarded with emails, the majority of your attendees will thank you for well-paced reminders.

 A woman sits up with her hands on her head, wide eyed, looking alarmed.